sketchplugins/plugin-directory/README.md

 - [Dad Jokes](https://github.com/domhabersack/sketch-dadjokes), by Dom Habersack: Replace your text with dad jokes.
 - [Orbison](https://github.com/ilikescience/orbison), by ilikescience: A Sketch plugin for Bitly's product design system
 - [Hatseflats for Sketch](https://github.com/KevinvBre/Hatseflats), by Kevin van Breemaat: An experiment to get some form of generative design into the UI wireframe design process.
-- [ImageCodeExporter](https://github.com/funfungo/ImageCodeExporter), by funfungo: A Plugin that export your sketch layer for code usage
 - [Tabula Rasa](https://github.com/avk/sketch-tabula-rasa), by Arthur Klepchukov: Add blank backgrounds to transparent artboards
 - [Brandfolder](https://github.com/brandfolder/sketch-plugin-brandfolder), by brandfolder: Easily use your digital assets from Brandfolder right within your favorite platform for digital design!
 - [SVG Bem](https://github.com/mLihs/svg-bem), by mLihs: A Plugin for SVG export to convert IDs to Classes, create BEM Styled Naming Based on Layers.
 Uses SVGO to compresse and Clean up SVGs, right when you export them.
 Based on the SVGO Compressor Plugin